 Lars Christian Wilde has served as our President since June 2019 and previously served as Chief Operating Officer since our formation.
 Previously, Mr. Wilde was the founder and CEO of Springlane GmbH, or Springlane, which he founded in 2012, and was a co-founder of ATAI Life Sciences AG.
 Prior to founding Springlane, Mr. Wilde served as an investor at Waterland Private Equity.
-Mr. Wilde received his bachelor's degree in Business Administration from Rotterdam School of Management, Erasmus University in the Netherlands and his masters in Finance from IE Business School in Spain.
+Mr. Wilde serves as an independent member on the board of directors of Quercis Pharma AG, Sutura Therapeutics and Kanna Health Ltd. Mr. Wilde received his bachelor's degree in Business Administration from Rotterdam School of Management, Erasmus University in the Netherlands and his masters in Finance from IE Business School in Spain.

 Piers Morgan has served as our Chief Financial Officer since March 2020.
 Previously, Mr. Morgan served as Chief Financial Officer of Verona Pharma plc from 2016 to 2020.
 From November 2015 to September 2016, Mr. Morgan was an independent consultant.
 From May 2014 to November 2015, Mr. Morgan was the Chief Executive Officer of C4X Discovery plc, a biotechnology company.
-Prior to C4X,

-Mr. Morgan co-founded uniQure N.V., a biotechnology company in Amsterdam, where he served as Chief Financial Officer from December 2009 to May 2014.
+Prior to C4X, Mr. Morgan co-founded uniQure N.V., a biotechnology company in Amsterdam, where he served as Chief Financial Officer from December 2009 to May 2014.
 Mr. Morgan is a director of Ikarovec Ltd and a member of the Institute of Chartered Accountants in England and Wales.
-Mr. Morgan received an M.A in Law and Management Studies from the University of Cambridge.
+Mr. Morgan received an MA in Law and Management Studies from the University of Cambridge.